CDCgov/cfa-tnd-ve-widget/docs/primer.md

 Just as for vaccination, the counts of people in each quadrant of the TND accumulate through time, during which dynamic processes occur.
 These dynamic processes can ultimately bias the TND-derived estimate of protection.
 So we remove these dynamics via assumption:

 - No parameters change through time.
 For example, force of exposure $\varepsilon$ is constant.
-- All people included in the TND were sampled over a very short period of time $\Delta t$.
+- All people included in the study are sampled over a very short period of time $\Delta t$.

 Notice we need not consider when vaccines were administered, how they wane, or whether natural infection confers protection.
 This is because we only care about titer at the time of exposure, not how that titer came to be.

 ### Protection Defined

-Rather than a single number, protection is now a function of antibody titer $P(X=x)$, whose value at is one minus the risk ratio of infection for antibody titer $X=x$ vs. $X=0$.
+Rather than a single number, protection is now a function of antibody titer $P(X=x)$, whose value is one minus the risk ratio of severe infection for antibody titer $X=x$ vs. $X=0$.

 $$
 \begin{align*}